I had a wonderful opportunity to intern for the summer at Rich Products in Johannesburg, South Africa.

 During my time at D'Youville I was part of Enactus, an international nonprofit group formerly known as Students in Free Enterprise (SIFE).
 This led me to a wonderful opportunity to intern at Rich Products in Johannesburg, South Africa for the summer of 2006.
 This was not only educationally and professionally rewarding for me, but personally as well since my father emigrated from South Africa to the US.
 Before getting this amazing opportunity with Rich Products, I had applied to numerous internships.
 Eventually, I found the opportunity at Rich Products and pursued it.
 I honestly didn't think I would be able to get it, but a few weeks after my interview I left for South Africa.
 I then learned how important it is to pursue something that you really want professionally and make sure that you do not give up before trying.
 My internship in South Africa was my very first exposure to an international business professional environment and it was an amazing one!

 During my last year at D'Youville I started thinking about what I wanted to do once I finished my master degree.
 I knew I wanted to leave the US for a while and get some more international experience.
 The Peace Corps seemed like a great opportunity and a chance for me to give back.
-I ended up getting assigned to Guatemala because of my Spanish language and business skills.
+As a Peace Corps volunteer, I was assigned to Guatemala because of my Spanish language and business skills.
 I was originally assigned to do agricultural marketing, after which I got placed to work with a textile artisan cooperative.
 I was so lucky to have been able to work with probably the strongest women I have ever met!
 It was incredible to see how much these women respected me and listened to my advice.
 I just hope they knew how much I respected them.
 One of my favorite things in Guatemala were the market days on Sundays when I would walk down running errands and people would stop me on the street and ask me how I am and when I would visit them again.

 The best advice that I could give to any student is that sometimes opportunities fall into your lap; when they do, take them for what they're worth.
 When they don't, go find them, because they are out there and if you don't take that chance, someone else will.